Hassan-xl/HTP-Drawing-Analysis-using-YOLO-Vision-Models-RAG/README.md

 --------------------------------------------------
 PROJECT STATUS
 --------------------------------------------------
-Completed
+Completed.
-Open for future research and improvements
+Open to future research and extensions.

 --------------------------------------------------
 ACKNOWLEDGEMENTS